 ESF #7 provides equipment, materials, supplies, and personnel to District of Columbia (District) entities for emergency operations.
-It sets the stage for the District to continue operations even in the event of an emergency, while being self-sufficient from the local stocks, private sector, and other District jurisdictions for up to 72 hours.
-The Chief Procurement Officer (CPO) is the primary executive manager for ESF #7.
+It sets the stage for the District to continue operations even in the event of an emergency, while being self-sufficient from the local stocks, the private sector, and other District jurisdictions for up to 72 hours.
+The CPO is the primary executive manager for ESF #7.
 The powers and authorities of the CPO are delegated, as needed, to other officials within ESF #7.
-Resource requirements include but not limited to emergency relief supplies, office space, equipment, and supplies, telecommunications, contracting services, transportation services, and personnel.
+Resource requirements include emergency relief supplies, office space, equipment, and supplies, telecommunications, contracting services, transportation services, and personnel.